 \section{Introduction}

-\blfootnote{*Equal contribution.}\emph{Causal discovery} and \emph{causal estimation} are fundamental tasks in causal reasoning and decision-making.
-Causal discovery aims to identify the underlying structure of the causal problem, often in the form of a graphical representation which makes explicit which variables causally influence which other variables, while causal estimation aims to quantify the magnitude of the effect of one variable on another.
-These two goals frequently go hand in hand: computing valid causal effects requires adjustments that rely on either assuming or discovering the underlying graphical structure.
+\emph{Causal discovery} and \emph{causal estimation} are fundamental tasks in causal reasoning and decision-making.
+Causal discovery aims to identify the underlying structure of the causal problem, often in the form of a graphical representation that makes explicit which variables causally influence which other variables, while causal estimation aims to quantify the magnitude of the effect of one variable on another.
+These two goals frequently go hand in hand: quantifying causal effects requires adjustments that rely on either assuming or discovering the underlying graphical structure.

 Methodologies for causal discovery and causal estimation have mostly been developed separately, and the statistical challenges that arise when solving these problems jointly have largely been overlooked.
-Indeed, naive black-box combination of causal discovery algorithms and standard inference methods for causal effects suffers from ``double dipping.''
-That is, classical confidence intervals, such as those used for linear regression coefficients, need no longer cover the target effect if the causal structure is not fixed a priori but is estimated on the same data used to compute the intervals.
+Indeed, a naive black-box combination of causal discovery algorithms and standard inference methods for causal effects suffers from ``double dipping.''
+That is, classical confidence intervals, such as those used for linear regression coefficients, need no longer cover the target estimand if the causal structure is not fixed a priori but is estimated on the same data used to compute the intervals.

 Consider the following example.
-Suppose one collects a data set with measurements of completely independent variables.
+Suppose we collect a data set with measurements of completely independent variables.
 Since all the variables are independent, the effect of any variable on another variable is of zero magnitude.
 However, if the number of measured variables is sufficiently large and the sample size is finite, it is likely that, purely by chance, there will be two variables that seem sufficiently correlated, leading the causal discovery algorithm to believe there is a causal link between them.
-The problem is then compounded---the estimated effect along this link will likely be biased away from zero---after all, that is what drew the algorithm to assert the existence of a causal link in the first place.
+The problem is then compounded---the estimated effect along this link will likely be biased away from zero because, after all, that is what drew the algorithm to assert the existence of a causal link in the first place.